mvelazc0/SharpShareFinder/README.md

 # SharpShareFinder

 SharpShareFinder is a minimalistic network share discovery POC tool designed to enumerate shares in Windows Active Directory networks.
 Written in C#, it leverages .NET parallelism for efficient scanning.
-Initially conceived as a simulation tool for building detection rules, it may also be used for security assessments
+Initially conceived as a simulation tool for building detection rules, it may also be used for security assessments.

 At its current iteration, it follows a three-step process: